-The Company operates in seven physical locations and sells products in eleven different countries around the world.
-The seven physical locations are the United States, Switzerland, Australia, the United Kingdom, Japan, the Republic of Korea, and Taiwan.
-Each of the Company's physical locations service different geographical areas.
-The United States location processes orders for the United States, Canada, and South Africa; however, products and packs sold in Canada are shipped through a third-party distribution facility located in Canada.
-The Company's Australian office processes orders for both Australia and New Zealand, and the orders are shipped for Australia and New Zealand through a third-party distribution facility located in Australia.
-The Company's United Kingdom office processes and ships orders for the United Kingdom, Denmark, and Germany.
-The Company's Switzerland office manages the day to day business needs of certain non-North American markets and coordinates global expansion.
+The Company operates in seven physical locations and sells product in eleven different countries around the world.
+The seven physical locations are the United States, Switzerland, Australia, the United Kingdom, Japan, the Republic of Korea (South Korea), and Taiwan.
+Each of the Company's physical locations services different geographic areas.
+The United States location processes orders for the United States, Canada, and South Africa.
+The Australian location processes orders for both Australia and New Zealand.
+The Company's United Kingdom location processes orders for the United Kingdom, Denmark and Germany.
+The Company's Switzerland office manages certain day to day business needs of non-North American markets and coordinates the Company's continued global expansion.